What Does Eligible Mean on a Background Check? (The Good News)

 Often a disqualifier.

 There are plenty of other factors that will be checked as part of the background check for a federal job, however, what is a disqualifier depends largely on the job.
-In short, the high the security clearance and the more sensitive the nature of the job is, the greater the list of disqualifiers for the job.
+In short, the higher the security clearance and the more sensitive the nature of the job is, the greater the list of disqualifiers for the job.

 Background checks are a notoriously nerve-wracking and confusing process.
 Although they have completed faster than ever thanks to the help of online databases, this also means that individuals can be blindsided by the information they may have forgotten about.
 Understanding the terminology commonly used and being able to answer questions like “What does eligible mean on a background check,” can make the process much smoother.